BCars-SA/PDFService/guidelines/readme.md

 Use OpenAPI (Swagger) to generate the documentation:\
 [ASP.NET Core web API documentation with Swagger / OpenAPI](https://learn.microsoft.com/en-us/aspnet/core/tutorials/web-api-help-pages-using-swagger?view=aspnetcore-8.0)

+## Testing
+Every controller must be covered by unit tests.

+## Layers separation
+DO separate presentation, service and data layers.
+### Presentation later also known as the "API endpoint"
+It is responsible for processing incoming requests and returning responses in a format that developers can easily understand.

+### Business Logic Layer also known as the "API middleware"
+The business logic layer is where the API's core functionality resides.
+It may perform data validation, authentication and authorization, database queries, or other complex operations.
+This layer is typically developed by the service provider and is not exposed directly to developers.

+### Data layer also known as the "API database"
+This layer is responsible for managing data storage, retrieval, and modification.
+It may use a variety of database technologies such as SQL, NoSQL, or object-oriented databases.

 ## URI naming
 DO use kebab-casing for URL path segments.
 If the segment refers to a JSON field, use camel casing.